 4. Your Beliefs About Your Own Intelligence Impact Your Students

 Do YOU believe that YOU can achieve anything through hard work and dedication?
 What is the most difficult course you took in college?
 Could you be a professor in that subject area?
 I’ll be honest.
 I struggle with this myself.
-Though I can confidently say that I wholeheartedly believe in growth mindset concepts, I am petrified to face challenges that “aren’t my thing”.
+Though I can confidently say I wholeheartedly believe in growth-mindset concepts, I am petrified to face challenges that “aren’t my thing”.
 Can you relate?

 Even though I’ve never believed I could possibly understand HTML codes, I could, ahem, well, I could (maybe)…. okay, I COULD be an expert in HTML coding.
 Merely typing those words (though my body shuddered) shifted my mindset a little bit.
 Maybe if I say it over and over again, I will actually start to believe it.
-The point is that, as teachers, we must reflect on the perception we have of our OWN abilities.
+The point is that as teachers, we must reflect on our perception of our OWN abilities.

 5. The brain IS malleable.

 Neuro refers to neurons, or nerve cells, which are the building blocks of the brain.
 Plasticity refers to the malleability of those nerve cells.
-Research even reveals that when there is damage to the brain, healthy parts of the brain can actually take over the function of the part that was damaged.
-With effort and dedication, everyone has the ability to rewire and strengthen neural connections in their brain! ((YELP!))
+Research even reveals that when the brain is damaged, healthy parts can take over the functions of the damaged area.
+With effort and dedication, everyone can rewire and strengthen neural connections in their brain! ((YELP!))
 Isn’t that exciting?
 I think so too!

 6. Mistakes are FANTASTIC!

 Every human needs this reminder periodically.
-I mean, the next time I send the exact same email to my followers TWICE (#faint), I might need someone to come and pull me from the abyss of despair to remind me that mistakes are fantastic.
+I mean, the next time I send the exact same email to my followers TWICE (#faint), I might need someone to pull me from the abyss of despair and remind me that mistakes are fantastic.
 So, why are mistakes good for the brain?
 It has to do with strengthening the connections en route to the correct answer.
 Each mistake brings us a bit closer to success.
 Our brain also creates categories for what works and what doesn’t work.
-Many times, these categories and this learning can be applied to many different situations or tasks.
+Often, these categories and this learning can be applied to a wide range of situations and tasks.

 Do you see how immediate success doesn’t have as deep of an impact on the brain as mistakes do?
 Let’s embrace them and train our students to see all the benefits of screwing up.